|

 By David G. Freitag, CLU, ChFC, CRPC

-David G. Freitag, CLU, ChFC, CRPC, is Vice President of Marketing
+David G. Freitag, CLU, ChFC, CRPC.

 Coming on January 1, 2010 is a